otalk/jxt/README.md

 ## What is this?

-A basic framework for translating XML to JSON and back again, and can be used both in the browser and in node.
+A basic framework for translating XML to dev-friendly JSON and back again, and can be used both in the browser and in node.

-Suitable for use with browserify/CommonJS on the client.

-If you're not using browserify or you want AMD support, run `grunt` to generate a bundled, standalone version.

 ## Installing